-Digging dogs.
-Having a back yard for a dog to run in is a fun benefit of owning a home, but it can lead to some expensive repairs if your dog doesn’t have enough entertainment.
-Digging a hole under a fence can be a dog’s way of saying it wants some attention and play time.
-You might get away with merely filling up the holes… or you might have to build a new fence, at a cost of hundreds of dollars, if the damage is broad enough and poorly placed.
+Having a backyard for a dog to run in is a fun benefit of owning a home, but it may lead to some costly repairs if your dog doesn’t have enough entertainment.
+According to the Humane Society of the United States, digging a hole may be a dog’s way of saying it wants some attention and play time.
+You can likely fill the holes in the lawn, but if your dog digs under your fence, and the damage is bad enough, you may have to repair it.

-Washer overload.
-As Bobby Brady discovered when he overfilled a washing machine with soap, using too much detergent in the popular high-efficiency (HE) washing machines can lead to trouble.
-But instead of getting a roomful of suds, putting too much soap or the wrong kind of detergent into an HE machine can cause it to overwork and break.
-Be sure to use the right kind of HE detergent called for with your washer, or be prepared to buy a new washer if it breaks.
+Does your new home have a high-efficiency (HE) washing machine?
+Putting too much soap or the wrong kind of detergent into a HE machine may cause it to overwork itself and break, says the American Cleaning Institute.
+Make sure to use the right amount and kind of HE detergent for your washer, or be ready to pay for potentially expensive repair if it breaks.

-Tree roots.
-An old, large tree in front (or back) of your home looks great and provides excellent shade, but its roots can destroy the drain line leading out of your house and may cause a few thousand dollars’ worth of repair bills.
-Digging up the front lawn with a backhoe isn’t something you consider when you see a beautiful tree – but a sewer line inspection from the street to the home doesn’t seem like a bad investment, does it?
+An old, large tree in front (or back) of your home looks great and can provide some excellent shade.
+Its roots, however, could potentially invade the drain line leading out of your home and may lead to a hefty repair bill, says HomeAdvisor.
+Digging up your lawn isn’t something you consider when you see a beautiful tree on your property — but a sewer line inspection from the street to your home might be a good idea for peace of mind, says Angie’s List.